nothke/shakedown-docs/README.md

 - `N` - Set to neutral gear
 - `F` - Unflips the car and adds 10 seconds
 - `C` - Switch camera
-- `Esc` - Restart stage
+- `Esc` - Open menu
-- `tab` - Toggle HUD
+- `Tab` - Toggle HUD
-- `Ctrl` - Toggle mouse lock
 - `Numpad +` - Decrease FoV (zoom in)
 - `Numpad -` - Increase FoV (zoom out)
 - `Numpad 8`, `Numpad 5`, `Numpad 4`, `Numpad 6` - Move camera forward, back, left, right
+- `mouse scroll` - Dolly camera in-out in orbit, or change movement speed in freelook camera modes Dev utils:
 - `~` - Toggle dev GUI
+- `Y` - Enter slew mode
+  - When in slew mode, you can use orbit camera and movement keys to fly the car around, `shift + scroll` changes speed
+- `F1` - Show suspension geometry
+- `F2` - Show surface contact info
+Only when manual replay recording is turned on:
+- `F4` - Start recording replay
+- `F5` - Stop recording replay

 ### Rebinding controls

 You can set your own controls in config.ini [bindings] segment.
 Keys map to numbers that you can find on [this page](https://www.glfw.org/docs/3.3/group__keys.html).

+Alternatively, you can switch on `outputKeyEvents = 1` in config.ini, then open the game and anything you press will be output on the screen, including gamepad buttons.
+You can then put the key number you get into the corresponding value in config and restart the game.

 For example, to map throttle, break and steering to arrows:

 ```
 steerLeft = 263